InformaticsMatters/fragnet/orchestration/README.md

     need the cluster IP discussed below)
 1. The client's *Service Accounts Enabled* and *Direct Access Grants Enabled* should be `ON`
-1. You will also need to a 'fragnet-search' *Role* and users in it
+1. You will also need to add a 'fragnet-search' *Role* and users in it
 1. You will need to put the Keycloak Public Key and client secret into your `setenv.sh` (see below)

+## Python requirements
+Ideally work from a **Conda** or Python **Virtual Environment** using the latest Python 3.
+From your environment you will need to install requirements as listed in `orchestration/requirements.txt`: -

+    $ cd orchestration
+    $ pip install -r requirements.txt

 ## Terraform
 To create the cluster (and write the ansible inventory file): -